 Rubber Industry – Batching Example

-In this application example, the automated rubber batching minor ingredient system supplied by Sterling Systems & Controls will consist of coated 18 mild steel storage bins and augers, an industrial TEFC electric motor for each feeder, 18 bin vibrators, 6 mild coated steel tubular frames supporting bins and a conveyor system (infeed conveyor, scale 1 conveyor, scale 2 conveyor, scale 3 conveyor, checkweigh scale conveyor, exit conveyor, and return conveyor), stairway, and stairway landing stand, and a double pallet stand.
+In this application example, the automated rubber batching minor ingredient system supplied by Sterling Systems & Controls consists of eighteen (18) coated mild steel storage bins, auger feeders, an industrial TEFC electric motor for each feeder, eighteen (18) bin vibrators, six (6 ) mild coated steel tubular frames supporting the bins, and a conveyor system (infeed conveyor, scale 1 conveyor, scale 2 conveyor, scale 3 conveyor, checkweigh scale conveyor, exit conveyor, and return conveyor), stairway, stairway landing stand, and a double pallet stand.
 Also included are two scissor lifts and a pneumatic bag hoist.

 The example rubber batching system produced accurate ingredient weighments to within +/- 0.05lbs for 0.5lb weighments, and +/- 0.1lbs for 1.0lb weighments.

-Each process control and/or batching system is customized to meet the exacting requirements of each specific customer.
+Each process control and/or batching system is customized to meet the exact objectives and requirements of each specific customer.
 Typically, no two systems are the same.

 Give us a call today to talk about your business and process objectives and see how Sterling Systems & Controls can provide a custom engineered solution.
 You can reach us by phone at 1-815-625-0852, toll-free in the USA 1-800-257-7214, or by email at firstname.lastname@example.org.